Dirac231/EXP101/README.md

 ## What is this?

-An exercise-based guide to learn linux exploit development from scratch, mainly for 64-bit architectures.
+An exercise-based guide to learn 64-bit linux binary exploitation techniques, divided into essential lessons.